What is Azure IoT Edge

 IoT Edge modules

-IoT Edge modules are units of execution, currently implemented as Docker compatible containers, that run your business logic at the edge.
+IoT Edge modules are units of execution, implemented as Docker compatible containers, that run your business logic at the edge.
 Multiple modules can be configured to communicate with each other, creating a pipeline of data processing.
 You can develop custom modules or package certain Azure services into modules that provide insights offline and at the edge.

-Artificial Intelligence on the edge
+Artificial intelligence at the edge